-Personal Computer Use: Personal computers are allowed in the classroom and lab for class purposes only i.e. following powerpoint presentations, taking notes, etc. Any student found utilizing his/her personal computer for any other purpose other than the current classroom activity may be asked to leave the classroom.
+Personal Computer Use: Personal computers are allowed in the classroom and lab for class purposes only i.e. following PowerPoint presentations, taking notes, etc. Any student found utilizing his/her personal computer for any other purpose other than the current classroom activity may be asked to leave the classroom.
 Examples include but are not limited to: surfing the internet, checking e-mails, watching programs on the computer, etc.

 Cellular telephones and personal telephone calls.
 Students are NOT to receive or place telephone calls or texts during class.
 Cellular telephones are to be turned off or set to vibrate before entering the classroom.
-Messages may be left with the Health Sciences administrative assistant @ 299-8568.
-Messages for a student during an emergency will be delivered immediately.